service-bot/servicebot-deploy/README.md

 #### Configure docker-compose.yaml File

-For SMTP Edit and uncommentthe following lines to match your SMTP server information
+For SMTP Edit and uncomment the following lines to match your SMTP server information

     SMTP_HOST : "localhost"